 Even if you're already familiar with credit cards and how they work, there may be other credit terms that might be helpful as your choose which card is right for you.
 Check out 9 Credit Terms That Will Help to Increase Your Financial Knowledge for more helpful information.

 A good starting point is to ask yourself: "Why do I need a credit card?"
 It may simply suit your lifestyle and spending habits, or maybe you want to use it for everyday spending, a one-off large expense, or to keep in case of emergencies.
 You could also use it to earn rewards on purchases you would have made anyway — some cards reward your spending with points that can be redeemed for travel, event tickets, merchandise, gift cards, and sometimes even cash back.
-Other cards may offer benefits such as travel insurance or purchase protection, which refunds you the difference if you buy an item and the price drops soon afterward.

 In addition to considering the features of a credit card and how you plan to use it, you also need to know the fees involved.
 The cost of borrowing using a credit card, expressed as a yearly rate, is usually shown as the annual percentage rate (APR), which is a figure that can help you compare the cost of different credit cards.
 Some cards will also have an annual fee, or there may be charges for things like taking a cash advance on your credit card.
 It's crucial to understand all of these charges so you can make better financial decisions around the way you use your credit card.